indimail/indimail-virtualdomains/.github/README-indimail.md

 tcpserver: status: 0/40
 ```

-To deliver the message from this custom queue all you have to do is run qmail-start
+To deliver the message from this custom queue all you have to do is run [qmail-start(8)](https://github.com/indimail/indimail-mta/wiki/qmail-start.8).

 ```
 $ sudo env QUEUEDIR=/home/manny/demo CONFSPLIT=23 BIGTODO=0 qmail-start ./Maildir/